idrissrasheed/Brazil-Conflict-Analysis/README.md

 ## Questions

-* How are various types of conflicts and fatalies spread out annually?
+* How are various types of conflicts and fatalities spread out annually?
 * Which types of conflicts have the highest amount of deaths?
 * Which locations in Brazil tend to have the highest death tolls?